- Steam Theory

 In this type of valve, flow rate control is determined not by the size of the opening in the valve seat, but rather by the lift of the valve plug (the distance the valve plug is from the valve seat).
 One feature of globe valves is that even if used in the partially open position, there is less risk of damage to the valve seat or valve plug by the fluid than with other types of manual valves.
 Among the various configurations available, needle type globe valves are particularly well suited for flow rate control.

-Other points to consider about globe valves is that the pressure drop accross the valve is greater than that of many other types of valves because the passageway is S-shaped.
+Another point to consider about globe valves is that the pressure drop across the valve is greater than that of many other types of valves because the passageway is S-shaped.
 Valve operation time is also longer because the valve stem must be turned several times in order to open and close the valve, and this may eventually cause leakage of the gland seal (packing).
 Furthermore, care must be taken not to turn the valve shaft too far because there is a possibility it could damage the seating surface.

 The construction of a gate valve is similar to that of a floodgate: flow is controlled by raising or lowering the valving element, which is generally available in three different types: solid (plain), flexible, and split.
 The latter two types help prevent the valving element and body from being deformed due to various operating conditions.